-The Ghana Early Child Development (ECD) Toolkit: Ages 0-3 was developed for the United States Agency for International Development (USAID) Maternal and Child Survival Program (MCSP) in Ghana.
-Caroline Dusabe and Romilla Karnati, MCSP/Save the Children, were the principal writers, with major contributions by Abdul Salam Kamil, Joachim Gornah, Rashida Ibrahim, and Pearl Allotey, MCSP, who also provided significant support to the pre-testing and technical adaptation of the tools in Ghana.
+The Early Childhood Development (ECD) Toolkit: Ages 0-3 was developed for the US Agency for International Development Maternal and Child Survival Program (MCSP).
+Caroline Dusabe and Romilla Karnati, MCSP, were the principal writers.
+Abdul Salam Kamil, Joachim Gornah, Rashida Ibrahim, and Pearl Allotey, MCSP, provided major contributions, as well as significant support to the pre-testing and technical adaptation of the tools in Ghana.

-We acknowledge our local stakeholders and partners in Ghana who helped review, pre-test, and field-test the ECD Toolkit: George Nartey, Department of Health Promotion of Ghana Health Service; Pearl Peters, Ministry of Gender, Children and Social Protection; Larison Lydia, Akyikope CHPS at the Nsawam Adoagyir Municipality; Prosper Tang, regional CHPS coordinator of the Upper West Region; and Phoebe Balagumyetime, district director of Jirapa in the Upper West Region.
-We also want to thank the mother-to-mother support groups of Akyikope in the Nsawam Adoagyir Municipality, Koforidua Zongo in the New Juabeng Municipality, Sigri in the Jirapa District, and Domangyili in the Wa West District.
+The writers acknowledge the stakeholders and partners in Ghana who helped review, pre-test, and field-test the ECD Toolkit:

+- George Nartey, Department of Health Promotion of Ghana Health Service - Pearl Peters, Ministry of Gender, Children and Social Protection - · Lydia Larison, Akyikope Community-Based Health Planning and Services at the Nsawam Municipality - Prosper Tang, Regional Community-Based Health Planning and Services Coordinator of the Upper West Region; - Phoebe Balagumyetime, District Director of Jirapa in the Upper West Region - The mother-to-mother support groups of Akyikope in the Nsawam Adoagyir Municipality, Koforidua Zongo in the New Juaben Municipality, Sigri in the Jirapa District, and Domangyili in the Wa West District

-We wish to thank the following colleagues for their review and contributions in providing direction on the technical content of the toolkit: Juliana Pwamang from USAID Ghana; Alyssa Om'Iniabohs, Jessica Williams, Sara Dang, and Renee Perez from MCSP/Save the Children; and Karen Caldwell, Alishea Galvin, and Megan Lydon from MCSP/Jhpiego.
+The writers wish to thank the following colleagues for their review and contributions in providing direction on the technical content of the Toolkit: Juliana Pwamang from US Agency for International Development Ghana; Alyssa Om'Iniabohs, Jessica Williams, Karen Caldwell, Alishea Galvin, and Megan Lydon from MCSP.

-Illustrations were developed locally in Accra, Ghana, by Nathaniel Nelson of Noslen Images Limited.
+Illustrations were developed in Accra, Ghana, by Nathaniel Nelson of Noslen Images Limited.

-The Ghana ECD Toolkit was adapted from Save the Children's First Steps "Intera za Mbere" Package in Rwanda and Building Brains packages currently implemented in Nepal and Bhutan.
+The ECD Toolkit was adapted from Save the Children's First Steps (Intera za Mbere) Program in Rwanda and Building Brains package currently being implemented in Nepal and Bhutan.